fablabnbg/visicut-settings/README.md

 Visicut settings
 ================

-Settings for [VisiCut](https://github.com/t-oster/VisiCut) (A userfriendly tool to prepare, save and send Jobs to Lasercutters) used by the FAU FabLab.
+Settings for [VisiCut](https://github.com/t-oster/VisiCut) (A userfriendly tool to prepare, save and send Jobs to Lasercutters) used by Fab Lab Region Nuernberg e.V.

 Instructions
 ------------